samyanez94/Space-Shooter/README.md

 # Space-Shooter
-SpaceShooter is an iOS mobile game that works with accelerometer input.
+SpaceShooter is an iOS mobile game made with Unity that works with accelerometer of your phone to control the player.

 ## Screenshots